aarro029/EZcompile_OpenSSL/README.md

 # EZcompile_OpenSSL
 A simple Python program that utliizes subprocess and os.system commands in order to automate the compilation of OpenSSL.

 Steps:
-1. Change directory into EZcompile_OpenSSL
-2. wget a suitable version of OpenSSL
+1. wget a suitable version of OpenSSL
-3. Run python3 EZcompile_Openssl.py
+2. Run python3 EZcompile_Openssl.py

+In order to resuse script without the need to reclone,
+run: rm -r OpenSSL/*
+Then repeat the steps listed above.